Jane is here to make your switch a stress-free one 💙

 - Upload the resulting .zip file during the import

-😅 If the steps above feel a bit overwhelming, we recommend requesting the bulk export from PTEverywhere instead.
+😅 If the steps listed above for exporting your patients, treatments notes and documents feels a little overwhelming, we recommend requesting the bulk export from PTEverywhere.

 A Note on Insurance Policies

-If you have entered insurance information, such as Payor and Subscriber/Member ID details in PTEverywhere, this information may appear in the Primary, Secondary, and Tertiary Payor columns in the Patient report, or in the Insurance report.
+If you have entered insurance information, such as Payor and Subscriber/Member ID details in PTEverywhere, this information will appear in the Primary, Secondary, and Tertiary Payor columns in the Patient report, which we’re able to import.

 Uploading Your Data into Jane